-To enable participants to analyse and explain current conceptual thinking regarding the nature of terrorism, its origins, motivations and manifestations, together with an in-depth knowledge and critical awareness of the counter-terrorism approaches and intelligence approaches and strategies adopted by states.
-Within the context of counterterrorism, the course also examines the role of intelligence in combating terrorism, the relationship between intelligence and secrecy and its impact, as well as the ethical issues in the use of intelligence.
-The course includes masterclasses given by our visiting professors, and leading practitioners in the field, who provide a unique insight on intelligence and counterterrorism.
+This course's aim is to enable participants to analyse and explain current conceptual thinking regarding the nature of terrorism, its origins, motivations and manifestations, together with an in-depth knowledge and critical awareness of the counter-terrorism approaches and intelligence approaches and strategies adopted by states.
+Within the context of counterterrorism, the course also examines the role of intelligence in combatting terrorism, the relationship between intelligence and secrecy and its impact, as well as the ethical issues in the use of intelligence.
+The course focuses on concepts, the 'how to', and case studies, and includes masterclasses given by our visiting professors, and leading practitioners in the field, who provide a unique insight on intelligence and counterterrorism.

 At a glance